etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 ###  Specifying the number of rows displayed in a grid parameter

 You can set the number of rows that should be shown at the first time in a grid parameter using the **Number of Displayed Rows** field.
 This field is used just for setting the height of the grid, if the grid has actually more rows than the Number of Displayed Rows, a scrollbar will be shown.
 The default value for this field is 5.

+!!!note
     It is not possible to define the colspan of the grid parameters, because they always use the four available columns of the form.

 ###  Defining a display logic for the fields of a grid parameter